 If you are looking to learn about fundamental Service Design concepts and tools, then this program is not for you.
 While service professionals without Service Design expertise will benefit from our course, we do not teach Service Design.
 If you are looking for courses on this, we recommend you check out the Swiss Innovation Academy, or courses by The Service Design Show.

-Upon fulfilling requirements, both the modules and the program lead to a certificate of completion issued by The Taylor Institute at Franklin University Switzerland.
+Upon fulfilling requirements, the courses lead to a certificate of completion issued by our accredited University partner, The Taylor Institute at Franklin University Switzerland.

 Cost per module: 870 EUR